beaverbuilder/assistant/readme.txt

 == Screenshots ==

 1. Home App - Get a quick info about the current screen and recent posts.
-Quickly jump into search or other apps.
+Quickly jump into search, the WP Admin or other Assistant apps.

 2. Content App - The Content app can help you find posts and pages and quickly navigate to them.